Trail Updates

 DEXTER-CHELSEA CORRIDOR

-Conceptual rendering of Bell Road Bridge on Washtenaw County
+Conceptual rendering of Bell Road Bridge on Washtenaw County’s Border-to-Border Trail

 As we work toward making the final connections between Dexter and Chelsea, parking will be challenging along this segment.
 Once the corridor is complete, there will be parking and safe public access.
 Until then, if you do park in this area, please do not use Beacon Hill Drive as it is a private road.